MarcDV1999/overcooked-explainability/README.md

 >## 👍 Trained Models
 >
 >When cloning the repository you will see that in [`models`](Code/PantheonRL/models) folder, there are already trained models.
 Here I attach a brief summary of each one.
+Each of them have been trained five for 1M total timesteps and with an episode length of 400 steps.
 >
 >| Layout    | Mean Episode Reward | Standard Deviation |
 >| --------- | ------------------- | ------------------ |